sitegeist/Sitegeist.ScentMark/README.md

 fi
 ```

-3. Configure flow to switch with every cache between Green / Blue caching environment
+2. Configure flow to switch with every cache between Green / Blue caching environment
-4. Ensure the current APP_VERSION is available in the containers
+3. Ensure the current APP_VERSION is available in the containers

 ### Authors & Sponsors

 * Martin Ficzel - ficzel@sitegeist.de
+* Melanie Wüst - wuest@sitegeist.de

 *The development and the public-releases of this package is generously sponsored
 by our employer http://www.sitegeist.de.*